alicecwhuang/alicecwhuang.github.io/research.md

 <ol start="2">
   <li> A paper on identifying experts (R&R) </li>
   <li> A paper on diversity (R&R) </li>
-  <li> A paper on the interpretation of different fairness-accuracy tradeoffs in machine learning (draft available) </li>
+  <li> *The illusion of ethical-epistemic tradeoff* (draft available):

+  I argue that what practitioners commonly refer to as "fairness-accuracy tradeoffs" in the computer science literature should not be understood as a kind of ethical-epistemic tradeoff.  </li>
 </ol>

 &nbsp;